 Denver's Only True Wholesale Colocation Offering

-H5's Denver colocation site is a purpose-built facility, initially constructed by United Airlines and most recently owned by the global distribution system manager Galileo (a division of Travelport), a leading global travel commerce platform.
+H5 Data Centers' Denver colocation site is a purpose-built facility, initially constructed by United Airlines and most recently owned by the global distribution system manager Galileo (a division of Travelport), a leading global travel commerce platform.
 The colocation campus sits on more than 12 acres in the Denver Tech Center and is comprised of four buildings totaling nearly 300,000 square feet.
-H5’s Denver colocation facility actually supports two independent Tier III, concurrently maintainable data centers.
+H5 Data Centers' Denver colocation facility actually supports two independent Tier III, concurrently maintainable data centers.

 Denver's only wholesale colocation facility accommodates the mission critical needs of multiple Fortune 500 companies and offers a unique combination of size, physical security, certifications, Fortune 500 customer base, access to carriers, and uptime track record.Unique aspects of the Denver colocation campus include:

 Xcel Energy provides the Denver colocation facility with over 17.5 MWs of reliable and affordable power (average annual costs per kWh of less than $0.075) from diverse substations.
-H5 in turn manages two independent concurrently maintainable Tier III data centers on the campus, each with separate mechanical and electrical systems.
-All systems are meticulously maintained by H5’s 24x7 on-site Denver engineering team.
+H5, in turn, manages two independent concurrently maintainable Tier III data centers on the campus, each with separate mechanical and electrical systems.
+All systems are meticulously maintained by H5 Data Center's 24x7 on-site Denver engineering team.

-H5's Denver colocation facility is one of the country's most secure data center sites.
-The site's best-in-class physical security include motion-sensitive fences, 24x7 on-site security staff, and multiple layers of dual-authentication access checkpoints.
+H5DC Denver colocation facility is one of the country's most secure data center sites.
+The site's best-in-class physical security includes motion-sensitive fences, 24x7 on-site security staff, and multiple layers of dual-authentication access checkpoints.
 After the events of 9/11, the United States Department of Transportation (DOT) even approved of the data center's security parameters.The colocation facility offers some of the following security benefits:

-There are two (2) independent meet-me rooms on the Denver colocation campus that are backed by separate mechanical and electrical infrastructure.Highlights of H5’s Denver network-neutral colocation facility include:
+There are two (2) independent meet-me rooms on the Denver colocation campus that are backed by separate mechanical and electrical infrastructure.Highlights of H5 Data Centers' Denver network-neutral colocation facility include:

 Denver ranks as one of the safest locations to locate a colocation facility in the United States, as it is very unlikely to be affected by tornadoes, earthquakes, hurricanes, or flooding.
-Further, H5’s Denver colocation facility offers easy access to Denver International Airport.
+Further, H5 Data Centers' Denver colocation facility offers easy access to Denver International Airport.